Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Methods

 The DA17 model assumes that the mergers occur in gas-poor ellipticals, and that stars dominate the dynamical friction.
-We argue that the model applies for dwarf galaxies as well.
+We argue that the collisional aspect of this model applies for dwarf galaxies as well.
 The relevant quantities that determine inspiral times are valid at any scales (e.g. density profile slope $\gamma$ and stellar velocity dispersion $\sigma$), and in fact the flat density profiles expected by DA17 for giant ellipticals are not drastically different from the cored ones in dwarf galaxies.
-Our galaxies do include gas, but we do not expect the gas to contribute significantly to the dynamical friction of the SMBHs.
-The SMBH accretion rates are also very low \citep[see][]{Bellovary2021} so momentum loss due to accretion will not be a significant contribution either.
-Overall, if gas {\it does} in fact play a small role in SMBH orbital decay, our calculated delay times would decrease.
-Thus we make the most conservative assumption by neglecting the role of gas.
+However, our galaxies also include gas, which may contribute significantly to the dynamical friction of the SMBHs.
+We therefore include both collisionless and gas-dynamical processes as we calculate coalescence times.

 Large scale decay allows for separate galaxies (each hosting black holes) to merge into one galaxy, but the black holes are still separated.
 The large scale decay stage is the first step in determining a delay timescale for these black hole merger events, and \cite{Katz2019} performs this calculation because the galaxies are still separate when the calculation begins.
 However, we are able to follow two galaxies with two black holes until the galaxies merge together, but the black holes are still separate.
 Thus, we resolve full galaxies merging when black holes are in separate galaxies, as the distances in Table \ref{tab:galaxy properties} show that the black holes are already in the same galaxy and near each other when we begin our calculation.
 We calculate the large scale decay timescales to be between $10^{6}$ and $10^{7}$ years, and are always orders of magnitude shorter than the hardening timescale.
 Large scale decay does not affect delay timescale calculations, thus, we do not include this calculation for our simulations in the total timescale calculation.